kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/01_Open_a_terminal_inside_a_new_pod/transcript.md

 watch -n 1 kubectl get pods
 ```

-As you can see, at the moment we don't have any pods either.
+Here we can see that we don't have any pods either.

 Ok that's all the preparation out of the way.
-Now I'm going to show you the docker run command in action.
-For example, let's say I want to look inside the official centOS image, then to do that I need run the following docker run command:
+Let's now demo the docker run command.
+Let's say I want to look inside the official centOS image, in that case here's the docker run command I'm going to use:

 ```
 $ docker run -it --rm --name client centos bash